hprovyn/str-to-haplogroup-predictor/README.txt

 pip3 install --user pytabix  (will install only for --user but is ok because web-data won't need this package)

+CONFIG.txt

+Set paths to htslib, python3

+haplogroupClassConfigPath is the file where you specify the haplogroups to be used as categories in the prediction model.
+Store this in json format. "branches" may consist of YFull branch names and can designate polyphyletic branches to consider as positive for the class (as in haplogroup A). "html" attribute will be prepended to prediction html table output.

 EXPERIMENT vs PREDICT MODES

 The runExperiment.sh script runs an experiment that trains an optimized model that can be used to predict SNP Haplogroup from a set of input STRs.